top of page

 Explore the medina

 At the heart of the medina is Plaza Uta el-Hammam, a cobblestoned open space that fuses Arabian and Spanish influences.
-Watching over is the Grand Mosque of Chefchaouen with its intricately decorated, octagonal minaret.
+Watching over is the Grand Mosque of Chefchaouen with its uniquely octagonal minaret.
 Although only Muslims may enter this 15th-century landmark, its beauty can be admired from the outside and listening to the call to prayer echo through the streets is an experience in itself.

 Want to explore Chefchaouen with a guide?
 This Private walking tour of Chefchaouen receives rave reviews for its friendly and knowledgeable guides.